Five-O (Better Call Saul): Main story

 Philadelphia detectives Sanders and Abbasi (Note: Who met Mike at his house at the end of "Alpine Shepherd Boy".) attempt to question Mike, who requests that Jimmy McGill represent him.
 The detectives are investigating the death of Mike's son Matt, a police officer killed in a 2001 ambush.
 Matt's partner Troy Hoffman and Sergeant Jack Fensky were killed in a similar ambush six months later and the detectives suspect Mike.
-Jimmy intentionally spills his coffee on Abbasi so Mike can steal his notebook while pretending to help Abbasi clean his jacket.
+Jimmy intentionally spills his coffee on Abbasi so Mike can steal his notebook while pretending to help him clean his jacket.

 Mike learns from Abbasi's notes that Stacey contacted Philadelphia police after she discovered money Matt previously hid in the lining of a suitcase, hoping that investigating the source of the cash would help identify Matt's killer.

 In a flashback to Philadelphia, Mike breaks into a police car outside a bar.
 He then enters the bar and drunkenly tells Fensky and Hoffman he knows what they did.
-At closing time Mike announces his planned move to Albuquerque.
+At closing time, Mike announces his planned move to Albuquerque.
 As he staggers home, Fensky and Hoffman offer him a ride and help him into the back seat, where he tells them he knows they killed Matt.
 Fensky and Hoffman drive to an empty garage, where they make plans to kill him.
 Mike reveals he was feigning his drunkenness, holding the officers at gunpoint with a revolver he had hidden in the back seat when he broke into the car earlier.
 In the ensuing shootout, Mike kills both officers and leaves Philadelphia for Albuquerque.

 In Albuquerque, Mike admits to Stacey that corruption was rampant in Matt's precinct and included Mike.
 When Hoffman offered to include Matt, Matt asked for Mike's advice.
-Mike suggested not taking the bribes would mark him as a whistleblower, so he should accept, but Hoffman and Fensky murdered him because Matt's hesitation made them fear he would turn them in.
-Stacey asks who killed Hoffman and Fensky; Mike confirms her suspicions and asks if she can live with it.
+Mike suggested not taking the bribes would mark him as a whistleblower, so he should accept, which he reluctantly did, only for Hoffman and Fensky to murder him anyway because Matt's hesitation made them fear he would turn them in.
+Stacey then asks who killed Hoffman and Fensky; Mike tells her she now knows what happened and asks if she can live with it.